JatinKhare/advancesmcusystems/lab2/README.md

 PL Frequency: Enter number 0, 1, and 2 for setting PL Freq. to 300 MHz, 187.5 MHz, and 100 MHz.
 For now, setting it to 300 MHz..

-DMA's OCM/BRAM traffic tests with 200 and 1024 words successful!!!
+DMA: OCM/BRAM traffic tests with 200 and 1024 words successful!!!

 For OCM to BRAM:
 Minimum Latency:    6601